lindenb/jvarkit/docs/ExpansionHunterMerge.md

       Default: 50000
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -p, --percentile
+      percentile to use 'average' or 'median'
+      Default: median
+    --skip-filtered
+      Skip filtered variants
+      Default: false
     --tmpDir
       tmp working directory.
 Default: java.io.tmpDir
       Default: []
+    --types
+      types of call to consider using FORMAT/SO.
+There can be a bias of size depending of the nature of the call: SPANNING|FLANKING|INREPEAT
+      Default: SPANNING,FLANKING,INREPEAT
     --version
       print version and exit